-Windows and Doors: In a quest to make their home as energy efficient as possible, Terry and Christine opted to have us install two SeasonGuard awning windows.
-We take great pride in offering these windows to Minnesota homeowners because they have some of the industry’s lowest air infiltration rates.
-This is largely due to the fact that they have three continuous seals of weather stripping.
+In their quest for an energy efficient home, Terry and Christine opted to have us install two SeasonGuard awning windows.
+We take great pride in offering these awning windows to Minnesota homeowners because they have some of the industry’s lowest air infiltration rates.
+This is largely because they have three continuous seals of weather stripping.
 A new patio door was also a top priority and part of this project included the installation of a new one by Marvin.

-On the day before Thanksgiving, our Design/Build Specialist, Eric, stopped in to see how Terry and Christine were enjoying their new three season porch.
-He was pleasantly surprised to see that they were utilizing the space to host guests the next day.
+On the day before Thanksgiving, our Design/Build Specialist, Eric, stopped in to see how Terry and Christine were enjoying their new three season front porch addition.
+He was pleasantly surprised to see that they were utilizing the remodeled house space to host guests the next day.
 Eric looks forward to working with the couple on their next project at their northern Minnesota cabin.

 Learn More About Hiring a Reputable Window Contractor: